Why You Should Care About Financial Wellbeing

 What is Financial Wellbeing?

 When we think of financial wellbeing, the first thing that often comes to mind is wealth.
-It’s important to understand that financial wellbeing is less about how much money you have and more about how you manage your finances.
-It’s about understanding your financial landscape, making informed decisions, and feeling comfortable with your situation—no matter what that looks like.
+It’s important to understand that financial wellbeing is less about how much money you have and more about how you manage your personal finances.
+It’s about understanding your financial literacy, making informed decisions, and feeling comfortable with your situation—no matter what that looks like.

 Jase added that the key to financial wellbeing is being comfortable with your financial decisions.
 “You’ve got to have an understanding of your finances, the ins and outs, and what factors are important,” he said.
 Feeling comfortable with your finances comes from having a clear understanding of your current situation and knowing how to make informed financial choices.